Ismaeel220/Machine-Learning-Football-Transfers/README.md

 ## Overview
 This repository contains code regarding research into predicting the football transfer value of players.
 It investigates how accurately a player's transfer fee represents their *intrinsic value* (calculated through demographic and performance data) and the effect of market context on this value.

-The ultimate goal of this research is to devise a more accurate, data-driven method to calculate a player's transfer value and avoid the systemic overpayment that is prevalent within the football industry.
+The ultimate goal of this research is to devise a more accurate, data driven method to calculate a player's transfer value and avoid the systemic overpayment that is prevalent within the football industry.
+By taking into account market contexts which are prevalent in any financial market and are unavoidable and adding these onto a players baseline worth (intrinsic value)

 ## Installation
 To run the code, simply install the necessary requirements by running the `requirements.txt` file using the following command: